 Workshop 3: Summer reading - how did it go?

-Held after the summer holidays in Term One, this final workshop in the Programme gives principals and staff the chance to reflect on and share experiences of school initiatives - what worked and didn’t work, what you would do differently, and evidence gathered.
+Held after the summer holidays in Term One, this workshop for participants of workshop 1 enables principals and staff to reflect on and share experiences of school initiatives - what worked and didn’t work, what you would do differently, and evidence gathered.

 “More books have gone out of the library over summer than ever before;